 One of the revolutionary changes is the emergence of clear aligner braces.
 With virtual simulation technology, the software can simulate the entire tooth movement process in 3D space, thereby producing personalized clear aligners for each stage of treatment.

 The advantages of clear aligners are that they are less visible, easier to remove, easier to clean, less painful, and require less frequent check-ups.
-This is especially appealing to adults, professionals, artists, or modern teenagers.
+This is especially appealing to adults, people in public relations, artists, or modern teenagers.

 Today’s braces systems have also been improved to create more comfort for patients.
 At the same time, new generations of braces also help doctors control treatment risks more easily.